-House Officers are expected to abide by Cleveland Clinic Akron General Human Resources policy (#9.08).
-House Officers should review and be familiar with this policy which is located on the hospital's Intranet under the Human Resources policies section.
+House Officers are expected to abide by Cleveland Clinic Akron General Use of Electronic Devices Policy.
+House Officers should review and be familiar with this policy which is located on the hospital's Policies and Procedures Manual (PPM) site.

 All personal electronic devices must be turned off in patient care and public areas.
 Unless required in the course of work, use of these devices is restricted to meal and break times.
 Personal cell phones are prohibited in hallways and main lobby of the facility or while providing care and/or services to a patient, residents, visitors, patient's families or other employees.
 The employee must be on break or lunch to use the cell phone and it must be in a designated area approved by supervision.
 Please reference Safety Policy SSP-18 - Cell Phone for additional information.